 - Hip thrust versus variety on glute hypertrophy with equated volume: A study needs to be undertaken to determine whether solely hip thrusts can be performed (for example, 16 weekly sets of hip thrusts) for optimal gluteal hypertrophy.
 It could be compared to 16 sets of a variety of glute exercises (for example, 4 weekly sets of hip thrusts, squats, deadlifts, and lunges).

 - Hip thrusts and hamstring rehabilitation and injury prevention: Studies need to be undertaken to determine whether hip thrusts safeguard against hamstring injuries and whether they are worthwhile in including in hamstring rehabilitation programs (possibly compare to NHCs in hamstring rehab and speed outcomes).

-- Hip thrust effects on post-activation potentiation (PAP) – only one study has examined this to date: Studies need to determine whether dynamic as well as isometric hip thrusts can create an acute enhancement in performance in different activities (e.g., vertical jump, horizontal jump, triple jump, 10m sprint, 40-yard dash, and max squat).
+- Hip thrust effects on post-activation potentiation (PAP) – only a couple of studies have examined this to date: Studies need to determine whether dynamic as well as isometric hip thrusts can create an acute enhancement in performance in different activities (e.g., vertical jump, horizontal jump, triple jump, 10m sprint, 40-yard dash, and max squat).